What Colors Do Blue and Green Make?

 There's one more category on the color wheel.
 The tertiary colors come from mixing a primary color and a secondary color.
 And that's where you'll find teal!

-Where Can You Find Teal in Nature?
+Where Can You Find Blue and Green Mixtures in Nature?

 Decorate Your Easter Eggs with Teal